Cyclic operads, Koszul complexes, and hairy graph complexes: The categories , , and

 \subsection{Introducing $\fiord$}

 The category $\fiord$ is a variant of $\finj$ that is described informally as follows.
-Objects are finite sets; morphisms are injective maps together with a total order on the complement of the image of this injection; composition is given by that of $\finj$ together the monoidal structure on $\ord$ for the orders on the complements.
-In particular, there is a functor $ \fiord \rightarrow \finj $ that is the identity on objects; on morphisms, it forgets the total order on the complement.
+Objects are finite sets; morphisms are injective maps together with a total order on the complement of the image of this injection; composition is given by that of $\finj$ together the monoidal structure on ordered sets given by disjoint union.
+There is a functor $ \fiord \rightarrow \finj $ that is the identity on objects; on morphisms, it forgets the total order on the complement.